stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

 Yes, that's true.
-That is true.
-And I like to think that I'm constantly trying to exceed myself and, and fly further into the galaxy of success so that, as not to burn out, but to continually become a larger star. [__SIGMUND:__ Yes.]
-Not-not to fade out, not to explode, but to succeed in becoming brighter [__SIGMUND:__ Mh-hmm.] as an emblem of other line managers.
+That's-- that is true.
+And I like to think that I'm constantly trying to exceed myself and-- and fly further into the galaxy of success so that, as not to burn out, but to continually become a larger star. [__SIGMUND:__ Yes.]
+Not-- not to fade out, not to explode, but to succeed in becoming brighter... [__SIGMUND:__ Mm-hmm.] as an emblem for other line managers.

 #### SIGMUND

 Okay, we're going to have a question now.
-Just going to ask you a series of questions to help really get to the bottom of what makes a line manager and rising executive such as yourself tick.
+Um, just going to ask you a series of questions to help really get to the bottom of what makes a line manager and rising executive such as yourself tick.
 Is that okay?

 #### HARTRO